Viewing Configuration: Straight

-A. Fully weatherproof includes being absolutely waterproof and fog-proof.
-Most low budget scopes don’t always fully weatherproof their optics, but only the best Simmons spotting scopes are.
+Fully weatherproof includes being absolutely waterproof and fog-proof.
+Most low budget scopes don’t always fully weatherproof their optics, but Simmons does.

 And, you don’t really want to compromise on this feature since a fogged-up scope can literally render your spotting device useless either forever, or for a very long time.

 But this 20-60X60 scope has been nitrogen-purged and o-ring sealed to ensure the inside of the scope maintains its condensation-free integrity.

 An impressive aspect of this low budget spotting scope is its build quality.
 It’s fully armored in a rubber coating that keeps it protected from any drops, crashes, and bangs.

 The other nice thing about it is, the rubber armoring also improves a secure grip.
 With both of these benefits behind its back, it’s not going to be overly sensitive to regular abuse.